The Connection Between Room Temperature and Sleep Quality

 Result: Her "disturbed sleep" events dropped from 5 per night to 1, and her self-reported energy levels improved by 40% on the Karolinska Sleepiness Scale.

-Comparing Sleep Environment Interventions
+Comparing Interventions

 Tool / Method Primary Benefit Estimated Cost Effectiveness (1-10)